Grapevine Cold Hardiness

 This information is provided as a service by WSU with partial funding from the Washington Association of Wine Grape Growers through the Washington Wine Industry Foundation and the Washington State Concord Grape Research Council.
-Conditions in your area may vary depending on your specific environmental conditions and viticultural practices.
-WSU is not responsible for any damage from the use or misuse of this information.
+WSU is not responsible for any damage or loss resulting from the use or misuse of this information.

-BUD10 is the temperature (degrees Fahrenheit) at which 10% of the primary buds will be killed.
-Likewise BUD50 and BUD90 refer to 50% and 90% bud damage respectively.
-PHL10 refers to the temperature at which 10% of the phloem (bark) is damaged or when cane damage is starting.
+BUD10 is the temperature at which 10% of the primary buds will be killed; BUD50 and BUD90 refer to 50% and 90% bud damage, respectively.
+PHL10 is the temperature at which 10% of the phloem (bark) is damaged or when cane damage is starting.
 XYL10 is when phloem damage is complete and xylem (wood) damage is starting.
 This would be considered severe cane damage.
 Grapevines can survive more than 50% phloem damage and still be productive.
 When xylem becomes damaged, grapevine productivity and survival can be compromised.

-Now that we are approaching bud break, we won’t be able to run exotherm analysis in grapes much longer.
+Now that we are at or approaching bud break, we will not be able to run exotherm analysis in grapes any more.
 In previous years we have included the critical temperatures for several different varieties during the period leading up to bud break.
 Since every variety responds differently to cold, this should be used only as a rough guideline.
-In April of 1997 we ran some freezing tests on grape buds and canes at different phenological stages and found the following:

 - Cabernet Sauvignon at first swell sustained no damage down to 25 F.